 The Morgan family or the Rabbit Island Skeletons

-I had nearly finished all I was intending to do on one branch of our family, when I found out that my mother in law did not know anything about her ancestry – including her grandparents.
+I had nearly finished all I was intending to do on one branch of our family history, when I found out that my mother-in-law did not know anything about her ancestry – including her grandparents.
 She only knew her mother’s name and where she was born.
 This was a challenge I could not refuse.
 I followed all the usual lines to trace her ancestors back, and quickly found out that her family had emigrated to Nelson in the very early days of European settlement.

 Click image to enlarge